 - lay claim to credibility and authority for your work and your place in the intellectual community;

 - enable your readers to understand more about your interpretation of the sources;

 - enable your readers to learn more by consulting your sources.

-For further guidance, Anice Mills, the Undergraduate Services Librarian in Butler Library, can help you understand copyright issues and explain terms like plagiarism, intellectual property, open access and fair use.
+For further guidance, Jeremiah Mercurio, the Humanities Librarian in Butler Library, can help you understand copyright issues and explain terms like plagiarism, intellectual property, open access and fair use.
 In addition, for online help, with additional hours, you can Ask a Librarian.

 Examinations and tests enable an instructor to assess your mastery of the subject matter under the same conditions under which other students in the class will also be assessed.
 By cheating in examinations or tests you not only fail yourself by denying yourself the opportunity to demonstrate your understanding, you also fail your peers by undermining their attempts to do so.